 Chest Pain From Smoking Weed – Is It a Real Thing?

-These days it is a well-known fact that smoking is bad for your lungs, but surprisingly it seems that weed could be even worse than tobacco on this front!
+These days it is a well-known fact that smoking is bad for your lungs, but surprisingly it seems that cannabis could be even worse than tobacco on this front!
 Most people do not realize that cannabis contains many of the same harmful chemicals that are in tobacco.
-And because in many places it is still illegal, marijuana is not well regulated or subject to rigorous testing.
+And because in many places it is still illegal, cannabis quality is not subject to rigorous regulatory testing.

 Because of this, it is estimated that a single joint could cause as much damage as 2.5–5 cigarettes!
 Smoking cannabis causes irritation and inflammation in your airways and increases your risk of bronchitis.
 Heavy users could even end up with lung conditions such as chronic obstructive pulmonary disease (COPD).
 However, the risk of developing emphysema is lower with weed than tobacco, and the link between cannabis and lung cancer remains uncertain.

-Chest Pain from Smoking Marijuana… Not Your Only Pot-Related Health Concern
+Chest Pain from Smoking Marijuana… Not Your Only Cannabis-Related Health Concern

-One of the most common downsides of marijuana use is anxiety.
-For most people, this is quite mild, but for others, it could lead to a full on panic attack.
+One of the most common downsides of cannabis use is anxiety.
+For most people, this is quite mild, but for others, it could lead to a full-on panic attack.
 The classic symptoms of a panic attack can be very similar to those of a heart attack – difficulty breathing, clammy skin, a sense of impending doom, and of course, chest pain.

 If you regularly suffer from panic attacks, you will probably be able to recognize the signs immediately.
 However, when this happens for the first time, it can be incredibly frightening, especially if you happen to be high.

-The plus side of panic attacks (if there are any) is that they usually don’t last too long.
+Fortunately, panic attacks usually don’t last too long.
 They will generally pass within a few minutes, perhaps aided by some deep breathing and calming thoughts.
 If you find yourself in any doubt as to what is causing your symptoms, contact your doctor immediately.

 Final Thoughts on Why Your Chest Might Hurt After Smoking Weed

-Smoking pot is generally considered safe, but marijuana can hurt your lungs — and your heart — as well as having the potential to cause panic attacks.
-All of these conditions can cause chest pain which can be scary – especially if it is happening for the first time.
+Smoking cannabis is generally considered safe, but marijuana can exacerbate diseases of the heart and lungs and has the potential to cause panic attacks.
+All of these conditions can cause chest pain, which can be scary – especially if it is happening for the first time.

-If you have an ongoing problem with chest pain after smoking, you might also want to consider switching to another method of taking marijuana such as topical creams or edibles.
+If you have an ongoing problem with chest pain after smoking, you might also want to consider switching to another method of consuming marijuana, such as topical creams or edibles.
 Doing this might not necessarily prevent anxiety or protect your heart, but at least it will give your lungs a much-needed break!